BuGlessRB/remixml-fmt/README.md

 ## Requirements

-It runs inside any webbrowser environment.
+It runs inside any node or webbrowser environment.

 ## Reference documentation